-Gaming revenue continues to be a substantial part of the Louisiana economy, generating \$713,858,984 in direct gaming revenue, an increase of \$38,355,754 from the previous year.
+Gaming revenue continues to be a substantial part of the Louisiana economy, generating \$705,517,316 in direct gaming revenue for FY 2015-16, a decrease of \$8,341,668 from the previous fiscal year.
 Riverboat gaming continues to be the most dominant area in gaming, providing more than half of the state's gaming revenue.

 Historically, the Shreveport-Bossier City market has been heavily dependent on the densely populated Dallas-Fort Worth area for its customer base and, for that reason, it usually ranks as the highest grossing region in the state.
 However, the regional gaming environment continues to evolve and casino revenues in the Shreveport-Bossier City market have eroded with the rapid expansion of tribal casinos in Oklahoma.
 Concomitantly, the Lake Charles market has increased financial growth since the opening of Golden Nugget Lake Charles in December 2014.
-The Lake Charles market is projected to surpass the Shreveport-Bossier City market in the current year.
+In FY 2015-2016, the Lake Charles market surpassed the Shreveport-Bossier City market by \$7,325,543 in fees paid to the state.
+This was the first time that the Shreveport-Bossier City market did not lead the state in revenue.